apache/activemq-artemis/docs/user-manual/en/persistence.md

     libaio is part of the kernel project.

-The standard ActiveMQ core server uses two instances of the journal:
+The standard Apache ActiveMQ core server uses two instances of the journal:

 -   Bindings journal.